Here's how Online Bill Pay works

 If Bill Pay is used at least once monthly, no fees will be assessed to your account.
 However, if Bill Pay is inactive during the course of a month, your account will be assessed a fee of $4.95 for each month it is inactive.

-If Online Banking and all of our backup systems were to go down, you can be comfortable that any transaction for which you had already processed, prior to the system going down, will go through.
+If Digital Banking and all of our backup systems were to go down, you can be comfortable that any transaction for which you had already processed, prior to the system going down, will go through.
 If you were in the middle of a transaction and there is some question as to whether the system has received the request, you may feel free to contact the credit union to ensure your transaction request has been accepted.

 Should the payment date I give be the date the payment is actually due?